Kikfas/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-adding action to the path
+counting dirs in the path